ARCHIVED-mean-stack/session-9/readme.md

 </body>
 ```

-Link it to the main index page:
+And link `js/pirates-view.component.js` to the main index page:

 ```
 <!DOCTYPE html>